bdesham/hitting-set/README.md

 This project is [hosted on GitHub](https://github.com/bdesham/hitting-set).
 Please feel free to submit pull requests.

+All of the nontrivial algorithms in this library were adapted from *Parameterized Complexity Theory* by J. Flum and M. Grohe (see “further reading” above).

 ## Version history

 Version numbers are assigned to this project according to version 1.0.0 of the [Semantic Versioning](http://semver.org/) specification.